Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 The Legend Only Grows

-Before all of this, Afroman was 'the guy who wrote Because I Got High' in 2001.
-A one-hit wonder in most people's minds.
+Before all this, Afroman was 'the Because I Got High guy' from 2001.
+A one-hit wonder to most people.
 Now?
-He's a free speech icon.
-A first amendment case study.
-A folk hero.
+Free speech icon.
+First amendment case study.
+Folk hero.
 The cops who thought suing him would make it go away made it a thousand times bigger.
-Ohio has since passed an Anti-SLAPP law (Strategic Litigation Against Public Participation), though it came too late to cover this case — Afroman still had to pay his own legal fees.
-But the revenue from his music videos funded the defense.
+Ohio passed an Anti-SLAPP law, but too late for this case — Afroman still had to cover his own legal fees.
+But the music video revenue funded the defense.
 The ACLU got involved.
-And the story will be told forever.
-The Streisand Effect Hall of Fame just got its undisputed champion.
+And this story will be told forever.
+The Streisand Effect Hall of Fame has its undisputed, all-time champion.

 The Cast of Characters